 - [Employer Name's] policy applies to all employees, applicants for employment, interns, whether paid or unpaid, contractors and persons conducting business, regardless of immigration status, with [Employer Name].
-In the remainder of this document, the term 'employees' refers to this collective group. - Sexual harassment will not be tolerated.
-Any employee or individual covered by this policy who engages in sexual harassment or retaliation will be subject to remedial and/or disciplinary action (e.g., counselling, suspension, termination). - 3.
-Retaliation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment complaint.
-[Employer Name] will not tolerate such retaliation against anyone who, in good faith, reports or provides information about suspected sexual harassment.
-Any employee of [Employer Name] who retaliates against anyone involved in a sexual harassment investigation will be subjected to disciplinary action, up to and including termination.
-All employees, paid or unpaid interns, or non-employees2 working in the workplace who believe they have been subject to such retaliation should inform a supervisor, manager, or [name of appropriate person].
-All employees, paid or unpaid interns or non-employees who believe they have been a target of such retaliation may also seek relief in other available forms, as explained below in the section on Legal Protections.
+In the remainder of this document, the term "employees" refers to this collective group. - Sexual harassment will not be tolerated.
+Any employee or individual covered by this policy who engages in sexual harassment or retailation will be subject to remedial and/or disciplinary action (e.g., counseling, suspension, retermination). - 3.
+Retailation Prohibition: No person covered by this Policy shall be subject to adverse action because the employee reports an incident of sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment, provides information, or otherwise assists in any investigation of a sexual harassment, provides information, and but suspected sexual harassment.
+Any good faith, reports or provides information adout suspected sexual harassment investigation will be subject to adverse against anyone involved in a sexual harassment investigation will be subject to such non-employees2 working in the workplace who believe they have been subject to such retailation should inform a supervision, manager, or finame of appropriate person).
+All employees, add or unpaid interns, or non-employees who believe they have been subject to such retailation such as serval haras serval har beinger to such retailation may also seek relief in other available forums, as explande below in the section on Legal Protections.